Zbig281/Mysql-Backup-v.0.2/README.md

 # Mysql-Backup-v.0.2

-This Is a basic program that retrieves current data from Mysql for the server Life is fudal your own and more.
+This is a basic program that retrieves current data from MySQL for the server Life is Feudal: Your Own and more.
 Currently out of the box.

 ## Instructions
+To use this program, follow these steps:

+1. Download or clone the project.
+2. Add the `mysqldump.exe` file to the project directory.
+3. Create a `config` folder inside the project directory and add the `config.txt` file to it.
-To use this program, edit the file named config.txt, which is located in config/config.txt with the following parameters:
+4. Edit the `config.txt` file with the following parameters:

 - `server`: server IP or `127.0.0.1`
 - `port`: port number (`3306` is the default)